nik-yakubin/nik-yakubin/README.md

 - 👋 Hi, I’m @nik-yakubin
-- 👀 I’m interested in coding
+- 👀 I’m interested in testing
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning QA course at Hexlet
-- 📫 How to reach me nik_yakubin@mail.ru
+- 📫 How to reach me nik_yakubin@icloud.com

 <!---
 nik-yakubin/nik-yakubin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.